-1690 – Thomas Redvyn and his wife Emily traveled to North America in the late seventeenth century from Europe, having met and married 2 years prior.
-Thomas came from a wealthy family in England (Lord Redvyn family), while Emily had claimed to be Irish-born and poor.
-They first settled in Massachusetts and joined a Puritan community, fitting right in with the leadership circle, considering the Redvyn family had money.
+1690 – Thomas Redvyn, Nicholas’ great-great grandson, and his wife Emily traveled to North America in the late seventeenth century from Europe, having met and married two years prior.
+Thomas came from the wealthy Lord Redvyn family of England, while Emily claimed to be Irish-born and poor.
+They first settled in Massachusetts and joined a Puritan community, fitting right in with the leadership circle.

 1691 – Late into the second year in the community, two families reported missing children, aged 5 and 6.
 Around that time, Thomas saw Emily carrying the Allan family newborn baby inside their barn.
 After a confrontation, Emily was able to convince Thomas that she possessed powers and abilities beyond his wildest dreams.
 Knowing he had no choice, Thomas reluctantly went along with Emily’s plan and for the time being was able to keep her secret.
 A month-long investigation by community leaders on the missing children led them to discover the bloody blanket of a child in Thomas and Emily’s barn.

 1692 – That February, Emily Redvyn was officially accused of kidnapping and murder.
 By the time the townsfolk arrived at the Redvyn residence to place her under arrest, both Thomas and Emily had already escaped.